 So, the engine from the Triumph Speed Twin is — for me — OK.
 Not bad, but definitely not “the one” that I was looking for.

 On to the sound, the visceral feeling.
 A bike like the Triumph Speed Twin is more about that.

-I would call the character of the Speed Twin’s engine “lively” and “engaging”, without being “rev-happy” — a description I’d reserve for the triples and fours in Triumph’s line-up.
+I would call the character of the Speed Twin’s engine “lively” and “engaging”, without being “rev-happy” — a description I’d reserve for the triples in Triumph’s line-up.

 Now let’s talk about riding position of the Triumph Speed Twin.
 It’s pretty upright.
 But it’s not as upright as a Bonneville T120.
 And it’s slightly canted forward, but it’s not as forward-leaning as a Thruxton 1200.
 All these motorcycles share the same engine block, but with slightly different tunes (biases towards power and torque), and with different seating positions.

 |112 Nm (83 ft-lb) @ 4950 rpm

 Here’s the bad news though — the riding position of the Triumph Speed Twin feels “not quite right”.
 It slants you forwards so that you slide into the tank, but the tank is so narrow that there’s not much to stop you there.